 Tom Cruise Receives Surprise Honorary Palme d’Or at Cannes

-American actor Tom Cruise received a surprise honorary Palme d’Or at the 75th edition of the Cannes Film Festival this Wednesday, before the screening of his new film “Top Gun: Maverick”, garnering widespread applause from the public.
+American actor Tom Cruise received a surprise honorary Palme d’Or this Wednesday at the 75th edition of the Cannes Film Festival, before the screening of his new film “Top Gun: Maverick”, garnering widespread applause from the public.

 The film festival went out of its way to award the 59-year-old actor, honoring him with a rare on-stage interview and a red carpet pass with a flight of colored smoke jets, as well as the Palme d’Or.